- Chaga can be mixed with coffee for a great-tasting cup and reduced caffeine crash.

 The benefits run deeper than just flavour, though.
 Mixing Chaga with coffee is believed to help take the edge of that inevitable caffeine crash thanks to its calming, antioxidant properties.
 It also works alongside the caffeine in your coffee to increase alertness by reducing your oxidative stress levels.

-Benefits Of Chaga Mushroom Coffee
+Health Benefits Of Chaga Mushroom Coffee

 - B-complex vitamins